martinec/DiTex-GeoTex/README.md

 $ GeoNamesDB/bootstrap.sh
 ```

-- In order to run the ```GeoTex.pl``` script you'll need a Perl environment with following modules installed from distro packages or from CPAN:
+- In order to run the ```GeoTex.pl``` script you'll need a Perl environment with the following modules installed from your distro packages or from CPAN:

 ```
 Text::Unaccent::PurePerl